Matthewpco/WP-Plugin-API-Posts/README.md

 ## 🙋‍♂️ Introduction

-- This plugin is made to contact a WordPress REST API and display data such as posts with a featured image through a headless setup.
+- This plugin is made to contact a WordPress REST API and display data such as posts with a featured image through a headless setup with a flex row layout for desktop, and a responsive column layout for mobile.

 <br>